danlark1/miniselect/README.md

 calls, we assume that you don't store anything heavy there and we are free to pass `Compare` by value.
 * You should not throw exceptions from `Compare` function.
-Standard library also does not specify the behaviour in that matter.
+Standard library also does not specify the behavior in that matter.
 * We don't support ParallelSTL for now.
 * C++20 constexpr specifiers might be added but currently we don't have them because of some floating point math in several algorithms.